-And that goes double for kids.
 Kids love parfaits, and better yet, kids can make parfaits all by themselves.
-These parfait recipes for kids are an independent activity kids can do while you work.
-And the bonus is the "activity" ends with a cool summer treat.
+These parfait recipes can be independent activities kids can do while you work.
+The bonus is the "activity" ends with a cool summer treat.
 None of these recipes for kids involve any work on the stove top, just a lot of layering.

-However, since there are other dangers, in the kitchen for kids, review these... tips for kids' safety in the kitchen.
+Since there are other dangers, in the kitchen for kids, review these tips for kids' safety in the kitchen.
 And once you're sure your kids know the safety rules, let them try these fun parfait recipes.

 While the parfait may have originated in France, it has been enthusiastically adopted into Japanese culture.
-And really that's no surprise given the Japanese appreciation for beautiful presentation in its culinary tradition.
-Among the more exotic ideas for layers are sweet read beans.
+That's no surprise given the Japanese appreciation for the beautiful presentation in its culinary tradition.
+Among the more exotic ideas for layers are sweet red beans.

 This is great when strawberries are in season, but even when they are not, you can use frozen.
-Also you could sub in blueberries, raspberries or peaches.
+You could sub in blueberries, raspberries, or peaches.

 This one is so decadent!
 If you have older children who can work the oven, let them make the brownies from a mix first.
 Then the whole family can join in when it comes time to layer this parfait.